Pignoli Cookies (Italian Pine Nut Cookies)

 What Are Pignoli Cookies?

-These authentic Italian pine nut cookies are made with four key ingredients.
-Plus, they are naturally gluten-free since they are made from almond paste and egg whites (similar to Soft Amaretti Cookies (Italian Recipe).
+These authentic Italian pine nut cookies are made with just four key ingredients—and they’re naturally gluten-free since they’re made from almond paste and egg whites (similar to Soft Amaretti Cookies).

-They are filled with rich almond flavor, moist, chewy centers, and crisp exteriors studded with beautifully toasted golden brown pine nuts.
-You will love how the chewy almond cookie and the nutty flavor of the buttery pine nuts create the tastiest and most simple cookie!
+They’re filled with rich almond flavor, moist, chewy centers, and crisp exteriors studded with beautifully toasted golden-brown pine nuts.
+You’ll love how the chewy almond cookie and the nutty flavor of the buttery pine nuts create the tastiest and most simple cookie!

 Simple Ingredients